Fail to Provide Cases

 If you tried your best to provide a breath sample the failure may be due to a problem with the machine or operator error.

-They can also check the performance history to check if the machine has been unreliable in the period before your breath (which means the device should have been taken out of service and not in use).
+- The device may not have been properly serviced.
+We can request the performance history to see if the device has been behaving erratically or unpredictably in the period before your breath test (which means the device should have been taken out of service and not in use).

 R v RN Leamington Spa MC.
 The CCTV showed the machine had malfunctioned.
 Case discontinued.